imjah/hydraulik-instalator/_collections/_services/pompy-ciepla.md

 ---
 title: Pompy ciepła
-description_short: Montaż powietrznych pomp ciepła.
+brief: Montaż powietrznych pomp ciepła.
 ---